Get the Best WordPress Backup

 Custom nameserver setup

-Now, simply enter the information for your new host.
+Now, simply enter the information for your new hosting provider.
 It can take up to 48 hours for the DNS to propagate and start pointing to the new site.

 Update WordPress address